Duality, extreme points and hulls for noncommutative partial convexity: Extreme points of Gamma -convex sets

 To tackle the problem of potential insufficiency of free extreme points at finite levels we consider matrix convex sets with an added infinite-dimensional component and take advantage of \cite[Theorem~6.4.2]{DK}.
 This additional level is a subset of $\mathbb S_{\cHi}^\gv=\cB(\cHi)_{\sa}^\gv,$ the set of $\gv$-tuples of self-adjoint operators on an infinite-dimensional separable complex Hilbert space $\cHi.$ For convenience, in this section $\cH_k$ will denote a Hilbert space of finite dimension $k \in \mathbb{N}.$

-Pascoe's SOT Bolzano-Weierstraß Modulo Unitary Similarity Theorem (SOT-BW-MUST) will play an important role in what follows.
+Pascoe's SOT Bolzano-Weierstraß Modulo Unitary Similarity Theorem (SOT-BW-MUST), will play an important role in what follows.
 A version of the result appears in \cite{Man} (see Lemma~4.5 and Remark~4.6) and is used in \cite{JKMMP}.
-As communicated privately to us by Pascoe, the result naturally extends to sequences $(X_j)_j$ as opposed to finite tuples.
-We use the usual abbreviation \df{SOT} for the \df{strong operator topology}.
+The result naturally extends to sequences $(X_j)_j$ {\CCBB \cite{Pascoe}} as opposed to finite tuples {\CCBB as stated here.
+On the other hand, it does not extend to uncountably many $j,$ and thus to non-separable Hilbert space, as an example in \cite{Pascoe} shows.} We use the usual abbreviation \df{SOT} for the \df{strong operator topology}.